MegaMinxCoding/Simple_Flutter_Tutorial/README.md

-# math_tester - Project for University of Applied Science Zwickau
+# math_tester - tutorial project for University of Applied Science Zwickau

 Just a simple example project to learn the basics of flutter.